 The Income tax liability and Deferred Tax Asset and Liability are computed on a combined basis and a combined tax return is filed for all subsidiaries of Firstsource Solutions Limited operating in the United States of America and the charge, the asset and the liability is accounted on a combined basis by Firstsource Group USA, Inc. (parent company in the United States of America) in its financial statements.
 Deferred Tax Asset and Liability and Income tax charge accounted in these Special Purpose Financial Statements relate only to the pre-acquisition period and adjustments thereof.
-Deferred Tax Asset and Liability and Income tax charge for the Company prior to Aquistion by Firstsource Solutions USA, LLC have been accounted on combined basis by PatientMatters, LLC.

-as at and for the period 22 December 2020 to 31 March 2021 (Currency: In US Dollar)
+as at and for the period 22 December 2020 to 31 March 2021